linyuxuanlin/Wiki_MkDocs/docs/en/把回忆放心交给GooglePhotos.md

-# Entrusting Memories to Google Photos (Deprecated)
+# Entrust Memories to Google Photos (Deprecated)

 ## Background

-In the past, we used to store photos that held memories on our computers or hard drives.
-We gradually realized that photos kept piling up, and the folder-based classification method gradually lost its meaning: after a trip, we often procrastinated and didn't organize the photos; once the photos were organized, we never looked at them again; if the hard drive was damaged (due to physical or human factors), we could only send it for data recovery, and sometimes we couldn't even save it.
+In the past, we used to store photos that carry memories on computers or hard drives.
+Gradually, we realized that photos kept piling up, and the folder-based classification method gradually lost its meaning: after a trip, we often procrastinated and didn't organize the photos; when the photos were finally organized, we rarely looked back at them; once the hard drive encountered a disaster (physical or human factors), we could only send it for data recovery, and sometimes we couldn't even retrieve it.

 ![](https://img.wiki-power.com/d/wiki-media/img/2af4c42e6f7a9f4ed45b6f150b164184.jpg)

-I kept looking for and discovering new media to store photos.
-I used Resilio Sync, Weiyun Sync Disk, Baidu Cloud Sync Disk, and other synchronization tools for multiple backups; I also considered building a NAS photo library (RAID 1); or various cloud services such as iCloud, Xiaomi Cloud Album, Weiyun, Baidu Cloud, etc., but I never found one that was convenient to use.
-Firstly, managing photos in the form of folders is indeed neat, but it is not convenient for organizing and viewing; secondly, it is common for these domestic service providers to sell your privacy when they run out of money.
+I kept searching and discovering new media to store photos.
+I tried using Resilio Sync, Weiyun Sync Disk, Baidu Cloud Sync Disk, and other sync tools for multiple backups; I also considered setting up a NAS photo library (RAID 1); or various cloud services such as iCloud, Xiaomi Cloud Album, Weiyun, Baidu Cloud, etc., but I never found one that suited me.
+Firstly, managing photos in folders is indeed neat, but it is not convenient for organizing and browsing; secondly, it is quite common for these domestic service providers to sell your privacy if they run out of money.

-I finally discovered Google Photos, which is relatively safe and has a more user-friendly interface.
+Finally, I discovered Google Photos, which is relatively secure and user-friendly.
 After experiencing it for more than a year, I think it's pretty good, so I updated this article.

 ![](https://img.wiki-power.com/d/wiki-media/img/0f0ab1740e3206831f3e6ef19ef0c903.png)

 ## Features

-### 1. Unlimited Capacity
+### 1. Unlimited Storage

-Compared to iCloud (5GB of free space) and Xiaomi Cloud (11GB of free space), although you can purchase storage capacity, you still need to be cautious when syncing all photos.
-Google Photos' unlimited capacity completely meets the needs of personal photo storage.
-However, there are conditions: photos with a maximum of 16 million pixels and videos with 1080p will be compressed if they exceed the limit.
-But for non-professional users, it is enough.
+Compared to iCloud (5GB of free space) and Xiaomi Cloud (11GB of free space), although you can purchase storage capacity, you still need to be cautious when syncing all your photos.
+However, Google Photos' unlimited storage completely meets the needs of building a personal photo storage.
+But there are conditions: photos are limited to a maximum of 16 million pixels, and videos are limited to 1080p, anything beyond that will be compressed.
+However, for non-professional users, this is also sufficient.

 ![](https://img.wiki-power.com/d/wiki-media/img/cea385ad94811257f4b7c084d41c5d30.jpg)

 ### 2. Intelligent

-Compared to managing photos in folder form, even if you don't archive and classify photos, Google Photos' search function is enough to help you dig out old photos that have been stored for many years; you can tag people and search for all photos about them.
-In addition, "Rediscover this day" is also a good feature.
+Compared to managing photos in folder form, even if you don't archive and categorize your photos, Google Photos' search function is enough to help you dig out old photos that have been stored away for years.
+You can tag people in the photos, and then you can search for all the photos related to that person.
+In addition, the "Rediscover this day" feature is also quite good.

 ![](https://img.wiki-power.com/d/wiki-media/img/f1ccf68a3eeae7b4a69f58122838666d.png)

-### 3. Relatively Safe
+### 3. Relatively Secure

 Data is priceless.
-If you only store albums on your own devices (hard drives, etc.), you may worry about data damage or loss.
-Entrusting albums to a trusted cloud service provider is much safer.
-After all, they are responsible for user data, and if the hard drive fails, you can only bear it yourself.
-When it comes to security, privacy issues cannot be ignored.
-For me, I would entrust photos and other privacy to Google, which does not do evil, and would never give data to 360, Baidu.
-Under GDPR, Google, which respects user privacy more than "Chinese people who are more willing to exchange privacy for convenience" like Baidu, is even higher.
+If you only store your albums on your own devices (hard drives, etc.), you may worry about data damage or loss.
+However, entrusting your albums to a trusted cloud service provider will be much safer.
+After all, they are responsible for the user's data; whereas if your hard drive encounters a problem, you can only bear the consequences yourself.
+Speaking of security, privacy issues cannot be ignored.
+For me, I would entrust the privacy of photos to Google, which does no evil, and I would never hand over my data to 360 or Baidu.
+Google, which respects user privacy more under GDPR, is far superior to Baidu, which believes "Chinese people are more willing to trade privacy for convenience".

 ![](https://img.wiki-power.com/d/wiki-media/img/59bd6366d7c370b480def6fec44802a6.png)